Security of VpnCloud

 "Unsafe" code in VpnCloud

-VpnCloud contains 7 instances (as of writing) of the "unsafe" keyword:
+VpnCloud contains a few instances of the "unsafe" keyword to

-- 1 block is used to call a libc method to get the current time (which is faster than via Rust)
+- to call a libc method to get the current time (which is faster than via Rust)

-Those blocks have been reviewed multiple times by me and I consider them safe.
+Those calls have been reviewed multiple times by me and I consider them safe.

 VpnCloud uses the library ring to provide encryption.
 Ring is written in Rust but also contains lots of hand-written assembler code for performance reasons.
 The library provides low-level cryptographic methods that are used in VpnCloud to encrypt protocol and payload data.

-VpnCloud offers two different encryption methods: ChaCha20 combined with Poly1305 (see RFC7539) and AES256 in GCM mode.
-Both methods are very efficient (with AES256 even being accelerated by modern CPUs) and widely considered secure.
+VpnCloud supports 3 different encryption methods: ChaCha20 combined with Poly1305 (see RFC7539) and AES128 and AES256 in GCM mode.
+All 3 methods are very efficient (with AES128 and AES256 even being accelerated by modern CPUs) and widely considered secure.
 The usage of the methods to encrypt and decrypt messages is the same regardless of the method used.

-The encryption is based on a shared key (of 256 bits for both methods).
-Users can either specify the key directly as hexadecimal or have it derived from a passphrase.
+The peer authentication is based on elliptic curve key pairs based on Curve25519.
+Users can either specify the key pair explicitly or have it derived from a passphrase.
 When deriving the key from a passphrase, VpnCloud uses PBKDF2_HMAC_SHA256 with 4096 iterations and a salt unique to VpnCloud.
-The key is never transmitted over the network.
+The key pair is never transmitted over the network.

 Port Forwarding and NAT Routers